instafluff/ComfyVars/README.md

 # ComfyVars
 Super-Easy Observable (and Debuggable!)
 Values in Javascript!
 It's like push notifications for your variables.

-**ComfyVars** lets you add a callback event to be notified whenever a value is changed in your object.
+**ComfyVars** lets you add a callback event so you know whenever something is changed in your object.

 ```javascript
 var normalObject = {}; // no callback